Nancy LT Hamilton

 - Put the metal in – flat side against the peg.

-- Leave a thin strip of metal hanging out the front – that is the part that you will file square or will be beveled.
+- Leave a thin strip of metal hanging out the front – that is the part that you will file square or will bevel.

 - Evenly tighten the two top screws until the metal is almost immovable.
 Before tightening down fully, ensure that the metal is flush against the peg – no gaps.

-- Check both the front and the back for fit against that ped – for the metal to be filed correctly it must be squarely in the jig.
+- Check both the front and the back for fit against that peg.
+For the metal to be filed correctly it must be squarely in the jig.
+A tip: Look for a thin black line, if you can see one, it’s not square.

-- Once the jig is fully tightened down (on the large, flat side of the jig) file the metal down to the steel.
+- Once the jig is fully tightened down file the metal down to the steel (on the large, flat side of the jig).
 Take care to keep your file flat against the jig.

 Please see my information on the machinist’s vise too!
 Another method for filing flat and 90° edges.